 In addition to the Open Checkbook, the presentation of the new program-based budget is a vital step forward in the Administration’s transparency efforts.
 For too long, the presentation of the budget has been more about informing government insiders than engaging the public—satisfying accounting requirements as opposed to meeting democratic and civic demands.
 The program budget is part of our efforts to make the budget more accessible and understandable to state residents.
 The program budget sets out state spending in more detail than ever before, showing:

 - How the Commonwealth is investing its dollars – not just which department or accounts received the money;

 - The actual programs provided by state government– not just the legal language prescribing how certain funds can be used; and

 - All funding sources supporting these programs (including federal, capital, trust and budgetary or operating accounts) – not just the budgetary appropriations that have been traditionally presented in the Governor’s Budget Recommendation.

 Building on the progress the Administration has made to make government more open, CPAT will do the following in 2013:

-- Enhance the Open Checkbook – the site’s content will be expanded to include expenditures for several independent state agencies.
-The first of which will be the MBTA and the School Building Authority.
-In addition, the Water Pollution Abatement Trust’s administrative expenses will be included.
-It is also expected that spending information for other independent agencies will be added to the Open Checkbook this year;
+- Enhance the Open Checkbook – the site’s content will be expanded to include expenditures for several independent state agencies including the MBTA ,the School Building Authority, and the Water Pollution Abatement Trust’s administrative expenses;

-- Publish Performance Information – as mentioned above, performance reports for each Secretariat will be published next year with the Governor’s FY15 Budget Recommendation.
+Publish Performance Information – performance reports for each Secretariat will be published next year with the Governor’s FY15 Budget Recommendation.
 These reports, which will contain detailed performance data, will update the public on progress made in delivering Secretariat strategic goals.